Ferch2109/Redes/proyecto02/server_pokemon/DOC/_build/html/_sources/index.rst.txt

 ..
-Pokemon APP [Client] documentation master file, created by sphinx-quickstart on Mon Dec 17 00:58:59 2018.
+Pokemon APP [Server] documentation master file, created by sphinx-quickstart on Mon Dec 17 01:35:01 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pokemon APP [Client]'s documentation!
+Welcome to Pokemon APP [Server]'s documentation!
 ================================================
 Proyecto 02 UNAM - Redes de Computadoras